 Get Started

-How do I properly classify an employee?
+How Do I Properly Classify an Employee in Wisconsin?
 Navigate Employee Classification Requirements with Expert HR Guidance

-Wisconsin employers must properly classify their workforce according to both federal and state employment law.
-Before classifying employees as exempt or non-exempt, employers must first accurately determine if their workers qualify as employees or independent contractors based on federal and state worker classification requirements.
+Wisconsin employers must classify their workforce in line with both federal and state employment laws.
+Before assigning exempt or non-exempt status, employers must first determine whether a worker qualifies as an employee or independent contractor under applicable guidelines.

 Contact BenHR